-Hydrofeminist METitation: Norway: Biorhythmic audio collage from the Arctic/ Thought-experiment on Norway’s legal code governing marine resources/ Somatic meditation while rowing in the fjords/ Walk along the Holsbekken Creek leading to a canyon of controversies/ Song sung by farmed sea salmon
+Hydrofeminist METitation: Norway: A glaciorhythmic audio collage from the Arctic/ On law and poetry/ Walk along the Holsbekken Creek leading to a canyon of controversies/ A rowing journey/ Song sung by farmed sea salmon

 III.
 August 3, 2020

-Hydrofeminist METitation: The Americas: A wooden house is a ship in a bog/ Map for a swimming route through peatlands/ Olfactory exercise/ Selk’nam know-how/ Seafaring song ¿’Onde va la lancha?
+Hydrofeminist METitation: The Americas: Selk’nam know-what/ A wooden house is a ship in a bog/ A conversational road map through peatlands/ Olfactory exercise/ Seafaring song ¿’Onde va la lancha?
 (Where is the boat going?)

 About Hydrofeminist METitations:

 Gender studies scholar Astrida Neimanis coined the term “hydrofeminism” to bring together feminist, queer, and ecological sensibilities.* In her words, hydrofeminism begins “one’s ethics and politics from the realization that we are mostly made of water…refusing a separation between nature and culture, between an environment ‘out there’ and a human subject ‘in here.’”

 When Ensayos collaborated with Neimanis in 2017, Camila Marambio formulated “METitation” to emphasize Ensayos’ material-somatic research that considers molecular and global relationships in the physical world.** MET is an acronym for Mechanical Electrical Transduction, a sensory mechanism through which cells convert mechanical stimuli into electro-chemical activity.
 MET accounts for senses of hearing, balance, and touch; hair cells in the inner ear convert the stimuli of drum vibrations, water dropping in the sink, a crashing wave, and voice into electro-chemical signals received by the brain.
 This transformation is the sense of hearing.